KevinColemanInc/yeet_dba/README.md

 This will create a new migration with for every foreign_key that can safely be added without running into orphaned data errors.
 We also warn you if active_record models that are missing association declarations (`has_many`, `belongs_to`, etc.)`

-`WARNING - cannot find association for alternative_housings . supplier_id | suppliers`
+`WARNING - cannot find an association for alternative_housings . supplier_id | suppliers`

 We also warn if we have tables that don't have existing models attached to them.
-This can be safe to ignore, because join tables on many to many relations don't need models, but ideally everything should have an AR model backing it.
+This can be safe to ignore because join tables on many to many relations don't need models, but ideally, everything should have an AR model backing it.

-`WARNING - cannot find model for alternative_housings . supplier_id | suppliers`
+`WARNING - cannot find a model for alternative_housings . supplier_id | suppliers`

 Finnally, if there is a table that we think should have a foreign key constraint, but there are dangling values we warn you against that too.